spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 * A [Palette](https://console.spectrocloud.com/), or VerteX account.

 * An active [Azure cloud account](https://portal.azure.com/) with sufficient resource limits and permissions to provision compute, network, and security resources in the desired regions.
+Refer to the [Required Permissions](./required-permissions.md) section for more information.

 * An [Azure App](https://learn.microsoft.com/en-us/azure/app-service/overview) with valid credentials.